journeyman33/hugo-site/content/posts/first/first.md

     title: "k8s-resources"

 ---
 Kubernetes simplifies the running of containerized application by automating many things like scaling, self-healing, high-availability, service discovery, load balancing, updates and rollbacks.
 This is enabled by a unified API ( Controller Manager, Scheduler, etcd, Kubelet, Kube-proxy ) that allows for applications to be defined declaratively in yaml, handle configuration management, persistent storage and RBAC.

-When the API is extended, with CRD's (Custom Resource Definitions), Admissions Controllers and with Controllers/Operators, Kubernetes then goes beyond 'an orchestrator of containers'
+ When the API is extended, with CRDs (Custom Resource Definitions), Admissions Controllers and with Controllers/Operators, Kubernetes then goes beyond ‘an orchestrator of containers’ to provision cloud infrastructure or custom applications through Crossplane created CRDs;  to enforce security policies through a Kyverno Admission Controller; to synchronize the cluster manifests with the source of truth on Github through ArgoCD's CRDs; to provision a service mesh or other side car patterns like Knative or Dapr.

-With all these automation features that have made things easy comes complexity.
-That's  because the underlying is complex.
-However, once again, the new goal is to abstract away this complexity and try and make things 'simpler'.
-It is possible, with a wrapper layer, to deploy an application to Kubernetes without having to know the  Kubernetes resources (objects) as shown below.
-Yet it's probably worth just knowing, especially if you want to appreciate what ever layer that does get put on top,  the <span style="color: green">**underlying kubernetes resources:**</span>
+With all the automation features (on vanilla Kubernetes) that have made things easy comes complexity.
+That’s because the underlying is complex.
+However, once again, the new goal, it seems,  is to abstract away this complexity and try and make things ‘simpler’.
+It is possible, with one CRD wrapper layer (from acorn.io) to create and deploy an application to Kubernetes without having to know the Kubernetes resources (objects), shown below.
+Yet it’s probably worth just knowing, especially if you want to appreciate what ever layer that does get put on top of the <span style="color: green">**underlying kubernetes resources:**</span>
-#### <span style="color:green;"> -namespace,deploy,pods,rs,service,ingress,hpa,netpol,limits,quotas </span>
+#### <span style="color:green;"> (1) namespace, deployment, pod, replicaset ,service, ingress, horizontal autoscaler, network policy, limits, quotas </span>
 ![k8s Exposed Pod](/static/img/k8s-exposed-pod.png)

 <!-- <img src="/home/charles/hugo/third-site/static/img/k8s-exposed-pod.png" alt="Basic K8s cluster resource"> - this does not render either-->